liaoyuhua/complex-network-attack-simulator/README.md

 ## 3. Demo dataset

 This dataset is synthetic and simplified for showing the core of code.
-It is csv format and has four columns, including from_node, to_node, value, and date.
+It is csv format and has four columns, including source, target, value, and date.

 ## 4. Quick start
 ```python